 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended in 2008, Converse recognizes a student with a disability as anyone who has a physical or mental impairment that substantially limits one or more major life activities.
 It is the policy of Converse to provide reasonable accommodations for all qualified individuals with disabilities.

-Email us to set up your Welcome Meeting.
+Once steps 2 and 3 have been completed someone will reach out to you from our department to set up a Welcome Meeting.
 A Welcome Meeting with the student is an important part of our process, and is required.
 Eligibility for accommodations is determined by several factors which will be discussed at the Welcome meeting, and accommodations are determined on a case-by-case basis.

 If you have any questions please do not hesitate to give us a call at 864-596-9027 or email us at email@example.com.
 Thank you!